rbind/njtierney.com/content/post/2022-04-08-rmd-to-qmd/index.md

 ---
-title: Some Notes on Changing a Book from Rmarkdown/Bookdown to Quarto
+title: Notes on Changing from Rmarkdown/Bookdown to Quarto
 author: Nicholas Tierney
 date: '2022-04-11'
 slug: rmd-to-qmd